-- Female condoms are a thin pouch that can be inserted into the vagina before sex, forming a barrier to protect you from sexually transmitted infections (STIs) including HIV, and unplanned pregnancy.
+- The condom forms a barrier to protect you from sexually transmitted infections (STIs) including HIV, and unplanned pregnancy.

-- Some men and women find the inner and outer rings of the female condom can make sex more pleasurable.
+- Some men and women find the inner and outer rings of the internal condom make sex more pleasurable.

 What is a female condom?

-The female condom is worn inside the vagina or anus and works by creating a barrier which prevents bodily fluids and semen from entering the body.
-When used correctly, it will help prevent pregnancy, STIs and HIV.
+A female condom is worn inside the vagina or anus to create a barrier to stop bodily fluids and semen from entering the body.
+They are made from a soft plastic material called nitrile.

 How to use a female condom

 Though they may seem daunting at first, female condoms are easy to use with a bit of practice.

 - Check the condoms are within the date on the packet and make sure you use ones with a mark (FDA, CE, ISO or Kitemark) that guarantees they meet safety standards.

 - Keep the condoms somewhere close to hand (like in your bag or next to your bed) but not in a pocket or anywhere they can get hot, crumpled or damaged.